How Glycol Is Used in Closed Loops

 • SN-10: Hot loop systems that need a protective layer inside the metal surfaces and to have oxygen drawn out may use SN-10.

-• SN-88: Similar to the operation of other SN inhibitors, SN-88 works best in systems with low-conductivity.
+• SN-88: Similar to the operation of other SN inhibitors, SN-88 works best in systems with low conductivity.

 Potential Problems in a Closed Loop System

-Automatically adding fresh water to a closed loop system presents potential problems for systems that use glycol.
+Automatically adding fresh water presents potential problems for systems that use glycol.
 By not regulating the amount of water added, the glycol solution could dilute too much to provide adequate freeze or burst protection.
 To mitigate the problem of creating unknown concentrations of glycol, either use a glycol feed system or a water meter.

 How to Test for Glycol to Ensure Adequate Freeze Protection